Dynamic Network Control for Confidential Multi-hop Communications: Confidential Multihop Network Control with a Finite Decoding Delay Constraint

-As in Section \ref{sec:wo_delay_const}, our objective is to maximize aggregate long-term confidential utility of $K$ source-destination pairs.
-Let $x_s^p$ be the average rate of confidential messages injected into the queue of the source node $s$, $p^{out}_s(R_s^{k,priv})$ be the secrecy outage probability of the message $k$ of source node $s$ when encoded with confidentiality rate $R_s^{k,priv}$, and $\gamma_s$ be the maximum allowable portion of actual confidential bits experiencing secrecy outage.
-We consider the solution of the following optimization problem: where Constraint~\eqref{op:flow_control_finite} ensures that the long-term service rate is larger than the long-term arrival rate; Constraint~\eqref{op:privacy_outage_finite} ensures that the portion of the actual confidential bits experiencing secrecy outage is lower than $\gamma_s$; and Constraint~\eqref{op:flow_conservation_finite} is for the flow conservation at intermediate nodes.
+As in Section \ref{sec:wo_delay_const}, our objective is to maximize the aggregate long-term confidential utility of $K$ source-destination pairs.
+Let $x_s^p$ be the average rate of confidential messages injected into the queue of the source node $s$, $p^{out}_s(R_s^{k,conf})$ be the long-term average of secrecy outages of the message $k$ of source node $s$ when encoded with confidentiality rate $R_s^{k,conf}$, and $\gamma_s$ be the maximum allowable portion of actual confidential bits experiencing secrecy outage.
+We consider the solution of the following optimization problem: